gregorias/grzegorzssiteblocker/TESTING.md

 * ``
 * `www.google.com/*`

-Go to www.google.com and verify that it's blocked.
+Go to google.com and verify that it’s blocked.